 Along with the first draft of the Applicant Guidebook, ICANN published an Explanatory Memorandum that examined the different mechanisms of last resort that could be used to resolve a contention set.
 This included the use of comparative evaluations, chance and auctions.
 The paper concluded for a variety of reasons that auctions should be used as a last resort in resolving contention set.
 Although there were a large number of changes to the Applicant Guidebook between that first version and the final version, the use of auctions as a last resort to resolve contention sets did not change.

 That said, it was hoped that parties involved in string contention would be able to come to a voluntary agreement to resolve the contention prior to being forced into an auction conducted by ICANN (or its designee).
 However, there were a number of obstacles that were put into place (some intentional, others unintentional) that prevented parties from reaching mutual agreement.
 The settlement between parties was expected to result in the withdrawal of all but one application for the string.
 In addition, applicants were precluded from making material changes to their applications, which prevented many types of voluntary arrangements (such as the creation of a joint venture) which would have been the natural result of a mutual agreement.
 The ability to create a joint venture is explored in greater detail in section [1.4], Change Requests.
-In practice, settlement between parties was often completed through a mechanism called private auctions, as described in greater detail in section [1.2], Auctions: Use of Private Auctions.
+In practice, settlement between parties was often completed through private resolutions of contention sets, including private auctions, as described in greater detail in section [1.2], Private Resolution of Contention Sets (including Private Auctions).
 A more detailed description of the implementation and rules around Auctions: Mechanism of Last Resort can be found in section 4.3 of the Applicant Guidebook.

-After an open procurement process, Power Auctions was selected as the vendor to perform auctions of last resort.
+After an open procurement process, Power Auctions was selected as the vendor to perform ICANN auctions of last resort.
 Auction procedures were based on an ascending-clock auction methodology and New gTLD Auction Rules were developed to supplement the guidance provided in the Application Guidebook.

 The auction process was self-funded, with proceeds from completed auctions covering expenses due to the provider.
 Any proceeds in excess of expenses were set aside until the Cross-Community Working Group on New gTLD Auction Proceeds determines how the funds should be utilized.
 As of the writing of this report, ten auctions of last resort have been completed with net proceeds of over $233 million USD.